BLT Dip is an easy to make crowd pleaser. Make this last minute dip any time you are entertaining and watch it disappear!

 Love this but want a cold version?
 Try this BLT Dip recipe.

-- In a large mixing bowl, beat together the sour cream, mayonnaise and room temperature cream cheese.
+- Make the creamy filling.
+In a large mixing bowl, beat together the sour cream, mayonnaise and room temperature cream cheese.

 You can make the mixture for this recipe ahead of time, with one change.

 Make it up to the point where you are stirring in the fresh ingredients.
 Stir in all of the bacon (not saving any for serving on top), but then stop.
 Transfer to an airtight container and store for up to two days.

 When you are ready to serve, take it out of the refrigerator, give it a good stir and then stir in the green onions and tomatoes.
 Bake as directed.

 I love serving this recipe with a sturdy cracker, pretzel flats, or tortilla chips.
 You can even eat it with vegetables!
 This dip makes four cups, which is a great amount for a small get together, and still perfect for a big party with lots of other appetizers.